Arm Knitting: Take Two!

 Thirdly, we wanted to arm knit another blanket because I came across a technique for casting on that was so, so simple and very different from the casting on method that we had used.
 I was eager to try this new method.
 (The two cast-on methods are the “M” Method and the “Loop” Method.
 The Loop method is the more simplified version and the one I prefer.
 But this is a personal choice.
 Click here for a great beginner video by BeCozi.net )

 Synthetic vs. Merino wool: All the facts

 Synthetic wool isn’t nearly as soft as Merino Wool.
 Even during the knitting process itself the synthetic wool felt harsh and somewhat abrasive against my skin.
 My arms were red and irritated after knitting.
-The wool is the softest thing you have ever felt.
+In contrast, the Merino wool is the softest thing you have ever felt.
 Even when I had it pushed tightly up my arms it never felt harsh.
 The entire experience was noticeably more comfortable because of the softness of the Merino wool.
 You can imagine how wrapping yourself in this luxury would feel!

 The Look of the Knit

 Because the synthetic wool we used was smaller and thinner than the merino wool the look of the knit is very different.
 The real wool version is much fluffier so it tends to create a much more uniform stitch.
-The synthetic wool we used was somewhat flat rather than round so it showed twists and angles depending on how if you were twisting the yarn.
+The synthetic wool we used was somewhat flat rather than round so it showed twists and angles depending on if you were twisting the yarn.
 Twisting the yarn is nearly impossible to control so this contributes to a lack of consistency in the final look of the blanket.

 Wear and Care